 Using a single gender dimensions of masc fem … is even more restricting as it cannot be expanded on allowing reponses of combination.

 Using two diemnsions of femininity (One way forward is to draw inspiration from Bem’s (1993) work and measure gender as two separate dimensions, masculinity and femininity.
 This has the advantage of not suggesting that the two qualities are opposite and mutually exclusive.
+Howeer, gender is construd by fem and masculinity concepts.
+What are contained in these?

 In the present study, I will elaborate on other options.
-For example….. och sen ett stycke för varje idé.
+For example

-Another be to to supplement the traditional binary response categories with additional alternatives and the option to refrain from categorizing altogether.
+to supplement the traditional binary response categories with additional alternatives and the option to refrain from categorizing altogether.
 Indeed, when participants were given these options, many opted into them, suggesting that the standard categorization paradigm is unnecessarily restrictive (van Berlekom et al., in preparation).
 Such expanded categorization paradigm does not present gender as binary, but, it still implies that gender categories are discrete and determinable.
 A third possibility is to include one gender category (eg. “woman”) as contrasted with an option to refrain from categorizing altogether or as an alternative gender category (e.g. “not woman”).
 Great care needs to be taken into the formulation of the specific alternative categories, to consider which ideas of gender are being communicated.

-difficulty with examining how response options influence gender categorization is the risk ofs conflating the independent variable with the dependent variables.
+One difficulty with examining how response options influence gender categorization is the risk of conflating the independent variable with the dependent variables.
 For example, A categorization task with alternatives woman/man/I don’t know cannot be compared to one with woman/man as options (why?).
 A solution can be in two main ways: the number of alternatives must be the same across the comparison and the faces and the main outcome variable can be defined as categorical perception.

 Overview of the present research